 We have designed several swap & match games for you.
 They include Christmas-themed and yummy fruits matching games.
 Choose a game from the list; you can fully customise it with your brand – whether you’d like participants to swap jewels, colourful candies or some of your products.

 Note: Custom games allow you to create and save your own game templates.
 To save the design and gameplay mechanics as a custom game, you only need to open the editor, edit your game however you like, and then click “Save as new game”.
-Custom games can also be created in the Documents section under the “Advanced games”.
+Custom games can also be created in the Documents section under the “Advanced formats”.

 - Background image.
 You can upload a background image.
 That image is used as a background on all game pages.

 - Sound on/off buttons.
 Participants can turn audio on and off at will.
 The “sound off” button will mute all audio in your game, while the “sound on” button will reactivate all audio in your game.